 - 1. Be sure planks are set, flat, and have tight edges. - 2.
 If the plank flooring is not the last portion of the construction project the floor must be protected from construction traffic and damage.
 Utilize a reinforced fiber protective board or a heavy Kraft paper (min.
 60 lbs.) and cover the floor.
-NOTE: When taping the paper together, NEVER tape directly to the floors surface, but rather tape the paper to the paper using 3M 2080 Blue masking tape. - a.
-Initial maintenance Wait 5 days after installation is completed and thoroughly clean the floor using a neutral pH cleaner. - b.
-If necessary, a slow (175 rpm) buffer can be utilized with a white, non-abrasive pad to remove heavi deposits. - c.
-Rinse the floor thoroughly with distilled water and allow to dry.
+Note: When taping the paper together, NEVER tape directly to the floors surface, but rather tape the paper to the paper using Scotch 3M masking tape. - a.
+Initial maintenance can begin upon completion of the installation using a neutral pH cleaner.
+Please see below section on Maintaining and Protecting Your Floor. - b.
+If necessary, a slow (175 rpm) buffer can be utilized with a white, non-abrasive pad to remove heavier deposits. - c.
+Rinse the floor thoroughly with distilled water and allow it to dry.